 When we go to Santa Fe in the summer, we try to catch up with Harry and Tiala Neufeld, ethnographic collectors and dealers who live in Philadelphia.
 We knew they had a love story nourished by a mutual passion for art the first time we started to converse with them about their work to preserve the design and cultural artifacts of Nagaland.

-Through the Neufelds, Chambers Architects became deeply attracted to the art, design, aesthetics, and culture of Nagaland.
+Through the Neufelds, Texas architect, Steve Chambers became deeply attracted to the art, design, aesthetics, and culture of Nagaland.
 We care about all dying cultures and, in ten years, there may be nothing remaining of this illustrative society, whose tribes occupy a mountainous state in the northeastern part of India.
 The Naga culture’s adornment is unsurpassed in terms of individuality and artistry.
 The breadth of diversity, volume, quality, symmetry and detail are unusual in tribes who possess only primitive tools with which to make their art.
 It takes strong traditions and dedication to specific design principles to produce textiles, body adornment, costuming, jewelry and basketry of enduring quality and design.
 With their stripes, grids and zigzagging lines that produce rhythmic geometric patterns, the textiles could have been designed by any number of mid-20th-century Modernists like Anni Albers, or by many of the contemporary artists today.
 Whimsical hats and headgear fashioned with extensions of spiked and hanging Hornbill feathers, hair and brightly colored materials remind us of the art of the surrealists.
 Story continues after gallery below.

 STEVE CHAMBERS, TEXAS ARCHITECT, VISITS COLLECTIONS THAT TELL STORIES